The Alto Adige Wine Summit – Live At The Witch Trials

 The Alto Adige grows 20+ grape varieties and, unusually, 99% of its vineyards are DOC.
 There are also seven DOC subregions reflecting different microclimates.
 This region is best known for its dry white wines that thrive at higher altitudes.
 However, there is much more to discover.
 The principal red grapes are Schiava (Vernatch/Trollinger), Lagrein and Pinot Nero (Blauburgunder).
 There’s also Merlot, Cabernet Sauvignon/Franc and Moscato Rosa (Rosenmuskateller).

 Whites come from Chardonnay, Traminer Aromatico (Gewürztraminer), Sauvignon Blanc, Pinot Grigio (Rülander) and Pinot Bianco (Weissburgunder).
-There are also smaller amounts of Muller-Thurgau, Malvasia, Sylvaner, Kerner, Moscato Giallo (Goldmuskateller), Moscato Bianco (Gelbermuskateller), Zweigelt and Petit Manseng.
+There are also smaller amounts of Muller-Thurgau, Malvasia, Sylvaner, Kerner, Moscato Giallo (Goldmuskateller), Moscato Bianco (Gelbermuskateller), Petit Manseng and red Zweigelt.
 You might imagine Riesling and Grüner Veltliner would be widespread, but they are infrequent.
 I also noted some experiments with Viognier.

 Rare varieties like Fraueler, Furner, Blatterle and Versoaln also exist, though sadly, I’ve not yet met them, at least consciously.
 Regardless, that’s some vinous palette with which to play!

 Vineyards of rock and sky

-All the vines are on limestone, volcanic and glacial soils.
+All the vines are planted on limestone, volcanic and glacial soils.
 All are on hills and steep mountainsides, rising to an incredible 1,000 metres (3,280 feet).
 Steep slopes mean a mosaic of small individual plots is the norm.
 5,000 winegrowers tend just 5,300 hectares.
 Consequently, co-operatives (cantine) are big players, with fifteen of them making two-thirds of the production.
 I’ve never seen such a collection of fantastic coops in one place.
 Their wines are the equal of those from private producers.